Specific phobias in children

 Post-traumatic stress disorder (PTSD)

 In some cases, children suffer anxiety for many months and years after a traumatic event.
 This can interfere with their daily lives.
 This might be post-traumatic stress disorder (PTSD).

 After a traumatic event, you or your child might need support, and children suffering PTSD usually need professional help.
-You can read more about first response to trauma and supporting children in the weeks after trauma.
+You can read more about first response to traumatic events and supporting children after traumatic events.

 Professional help for children with phobias, panic attacks and post-traumatic stress

 If you’re worried about your child’s behaviour or anxieties, consider seeking professional help.
 Here are some places to start:

 - your child’s teacher or a school counsellor